lsotnnirhcdfkb/lsotnnirhcdfkb.github.io/_pages/posts.markdown

 ---

 ## About
-I write things on this blog
+I write things on this blog while doing random codey things and being bad at writing.